ansonscl14/gmassist/README.md

 | **Schedule meeting** | "Let's find a time" threads where you need to book a slot |

 At a press of a button, GMassist sends a digest that is:
--**Clear and Easy to Read** Users won't be lost nor waste time trying to understand it.
+- **Clear and Easy to Read** - Users won't be lost nor waste time trying to understand it.
--**Personalized** Tailored by gpt-5.4, it shows only high priority gmails that should responded to soon.
+- **Personalized** - Tailored by gpt-5.4, it shows only high priority gmails that should responded to soon.
+---

 ## One-click actions